How to Fluff YourArtificial Christmas Tree

 The video below is for our popular Calgary fir tree but applies to all of our artificial trees and will show you the correct method for pulling out your branches.
 But to break it down, all the large branches are made up of smaller branch tips which need to be separated from one another and straightened.
 You can arrange these branches how you see fit to fill the spaces, but we recommend turning them to face upwards slightly, as this will give you the best support when hanging your decorations.

 Additionally, before purchasing your tree we would recommend you take into consideration the size of the tree you are ordering.
-The larger the tree the more time you may have to spend perfecting its style, however, we do not ever want our customers to be disappointed and therefore feel you should consider that a tree smaller than you may seem underwhelming.
-Unless you are restricted by space, we always feel a 6ft or 7ft tree will offer the most impressive height and volume of branches and give the fullest look with fewer gaps between branches.
+The larger the tree the more time you may have to spend perfecting its style, however, unless you are restricted by space, we always feel a 6ft or 7ft tree will offer the most impressive height and give the fullest look with fewer gaps between branches.

 If you have any questions about how to fluff your artificial Christmas tree, our team of handy Christmas elves will always be willing to point you in the right direction!
-Do not hesitate to give them a call on 0333 1 235 235.
+Do not hesitate to ask them for a recommendation.